Running things I like

 Food

 I’m vegetarian and these days a 90% vegan.
 I don’t subscribe to the gluten-free spirulina clean eating nonsense which is currently so fashionable.
 My cheekbones aren’t good enough, and my hair needs to be glossier.
 But I do try to eat fresh, healthy food, and sometimes that includes pizza (yes, with gluten) and cake.
-For a while I had a food blog here, but I’ve lapsed.
-I get inspiration from Deb Perelman’s Smitten Kitchen, Anna Jones’ A modern way to cook, Hugh Fearnley-Whittingstall’s Veg Every Day.
-All of these sources have some things in common: the recipes are manageable, the ingredients are findable and affordable and the food is edible.
+I get inspiration from Deb Perelman’s Smitten Kitchen, Anna Jones’ A modern way to cook, and Bosh.
+All of these sources have things in common: the recipes are manageable, the ingredients are findable and affordable and the food is edible.

 One Reply to “Running things I like”